LalithaRamanaV/uni-cart/README.md

  # Features
  * Home page
  * Login/Sign-in with username and password
+ * Guest login
  * Signup the new user with the name,password and email
  * Add to cart functionality
  * Categories for products